Nataraja Ramakrishna: Dance and awards

 His dance performance before the royal assembly consisting of scholars, poets, art critics and the elite of Nagpur city was his turning point.
 At the age of 18, he was given the title of ‘Nataraja' in Nagpur, by the then ruler of Maratha.
-He was the architect of the revival of the Andhra Natyam dance form, a devotional temple dance tradition performed in Andhra Pradesh for over 400 years until virtually extinct.
-He is also known for reviving Perini Shivatandavam, 700-year-old dance form and brought international fame to it along with Kuchipudi -another traditional dance form.
+He was the architect of the revival of the Andhra Natyam dance form, a devotional temple dance tradition performed in Andhra Pradesh for over 2000 years until virtually extinct.
+He is also known for reviving Perini Shivatandavam, 700-year-old dance form and brought international fame to it along with Kuchipudi, another traditional dance form.

 On request of the then Chief Minister of Andhra Pradesh, Neelam Sanjiva Reddy he established Nritya Niketan - a dance school at Hyderabad.

-Other awards bestowed upon him were the Padma Shri in 1992, "Kala Prapoorna"- a doctorate from the Andhra University and a ‘Bharata Kala Prapoorna,'- by Andhra Pradesh Sangeet Natak Akademi and NTR State Award by Andhra Pradesh State government.
+Other awards bestowed upon him were the Padma Shri in 1992, "Kala Prapoorna" – a doctorate from the Andhra University and a ‘Bharata Kala Prapoorna,'- by Andhra Pradesh Sangeet Natak Akademi and NTR State Award by Andhra Pradesh State government.
 He was awarded with Raja-Lakshmi Award in 1991.
 Over his long career he trained many dancers and wrote and choreographed highly acclaimed dance dramas.
 He helped to propagate Chindu Yakshaganam (Telugu: చిందు-యక్షగానం), an ancient folk form of Telangana and revived other folk arts like Tappetagullu (Telugu: తప్పెటగుళ్లు) of Srikakulam and Vizianagaram districts, Veera Natyam and Garagalu of East and West Godavari districts, Devadasi dance and dance tradition of temples performing Adhyatma Ramayana.

 He also helped and encouraged dance artistes like Dommaras, Guravayyalu, Urumulu and Veedi Bhagavatulu.
 He also practiced Satvikabhinaya- a dance art.
-He composed life of Lord Venkateshwara as a "Nrutya nataka" (ballet).
+He composed life of Lord Venkateswara as a "Nrutya nataka" (ballet).
 As a research scholar sponsored by the Government of India, he worked in the then USSR (now Russia) and France to propagate Indian dance art, making a comparative study of Indian and western Classical and folk dances.
 He was bestowed with the Sangeet Natak Akademi Fellowship (Academi Ratna) on 21 January 2011.
 He wrote more than 40 books, many of them highly awarded, and his contribution to the art of dance is widely recognized.
 With his innumerable performances, lecture demonstrations and through his extensive travels he created an awareness not only of Kuchipudi dance, but also revived the lost and forgotten dance forms of Andhra Pradesh.
 He was awarded Bharata kala prapoorna award.